MicrosoftDocs/well-architected/well-architected/saas/devops.md

 - **Tenancy model**.
 Your approach to handling customer lifecycle events depends on your tenancy model.

-  - **Fully multitenant solutions with infrastructure resources**.
+  - **Fully multitenant solutions that have infrastructure resources**.
 Onboarding or offboarding a customer typically includes updating a customer list and associated data in your application's data store.

   - **Dedicated resources per customer**.
-The tasks would typically include initiating deployments to Azure, monitoring progress, and handling deployment failures, possibly with human intervention.
+The tasks typically include initiating deployments to Azure, monitoring progress, and handling deployment failures, possibly with human intervention.

   - **Customer-deployed resources**.
 You might need to interface directly with the customer's engineering team for onboarding or offboarding.